popovicialinc/gama/README.md

 # 📦Installation & Usage
 * Extract the GAMA archive
-* Connect your device via USB (make sure USB Debugging is enabled, otherwise GAMA won't recognise your device)
+* Connect your device via USB (make sure USB Debugging is enabled, otherwise GAMA won't recognise your device; make sure you only connect ONE device - the one you want GAMA to affect!
+Otherwise, you will get an error)
 * Double-click "gama-core.bat"

 ## To enable USB Debugging